Job Schedule: Full Time Standard Hours: 40 Job Shift: Shift 1 Shift Details:

 The creation of the HHC System Support Office recognizes the work of a large and growing group of employees whose responsibilities are continually evolving so that we and our departments now work on behalf of the system as a whole, rather than a single member organization.
 With the creation of our new umbrella organization we now have our own identity with a unique payroll, benefits, performance management system, service recognition programs and other common practices across the system.

-The Outpatient Clinical Documentation Specialist (CDS) is responsible for extensive record review, and interaction with physicians, HIM coding professionals, nursing staff and other patient care givers to ensure documentation for accurate representation of the severity of illness and quality of care of the patient.
-The CDS is also expected to have active participation in team meetings and education of clinicians on clinical documentation requirements.
+The Clinical Documentation Specialist (CDS) 1 is responsible for extensive record review, and interaction with physicians, HIM coding professionals, nursing staff and other patient care givers to ensure the accurate representation of the severity of illness and quality of care.
+The CDS is also responsible for active participation in team meetings and development of clinical documentation guidelines and education of staff on these guidelines on an ongoing basis.

 Recognizes opportunities for documentation improvement to support severity of illness and quality of care and then formulates clinically credible documentation clarifications/queries.